Nick Neri: Karting

 Neri started karting when he was six years old at Tri-City Kart Club in Pinellas Park, Florida.
-After three consecutive Kid Karts class championships, Neri moved to the World Karting Association Florida Championship Series.
-He won ten championships in the Florida Championships Series between 2003 and 2006.
+After three consecutive Kid Karts class championships, Neri moved to the World Karting Association Florida Championship Series where he won 10 championships in the Florida Championships Series between 2003 and 2006.

-Neri won his first national World Karting Association title in 2006, winning the HPV Sportsman title.
-He also won races in the prestigious Florida Winter Tour and Stars of Karting championships.
+In 2006, Neri won his first national World Karting Association title, winning the HPV Sportsman title.
+He also won races in the Florida Winter Tour and Stars of Karting championships.
 Neri raced in various karting classes including JICA and different Rotax Max classes.
 In 2012, Neri was selected by Tony Kart as one of their factory drivers.
-As Neri took a second place in the Superkarts!
-USA Supernationals in the Pro Stock Honda class, he won a special reward.
-The reward was to test a Global Rallycross Lights car.
+After Neri took a second place in the Superkarts!
+USA Super Nationals in the Pro Stock Honda class, he was given the opportunity to test a Global Rallycross Lights car.

 Formula car racing

 Neri made his debut in formula car racing in 2011.
-At Road Atlanta Neri won the first race he participated.
+At Road Atlanta, He won the first race he participated in.
 The Florida native raced in the Formula Skip Barber Winter Series.
 He went on to win two more races at Mazda Raceway Laguna Seca.
 Neri finished third in the championship standings, behind champion Jake Eidson and second placed driver Danilo Estrela.
-Following these strong results Neri was selected by Honda Performance Development to run a Honda powered Atlantic Championship car at Summit Point Motorsports Park.
+Following this, Neri was selected by Honda Performance Development to run a Honda powered Atlantic Championship car at Summit Point Motorsports Park.
 He was not able to set a qualifying time in his debut Atlantics outing as he broke a wheel.
 Technical difficulties prevented Neri from finishing the first race and not being able to start the second race.
 He made a comeback in formula racing in 2015, as he started in the new Formula Lites class.

 Stock car racing

 Nick Neri also has experience in stock car racing.
-He ran his first stock car race at Citrus County Speedway in 2012 winning four races during the season.
-The following year Neri won one race at Auburndale Speedway and competed in the Florida United Promoters Late Model Series.
-In 2014 he ran partial seasons at DeSoto Speedway and Showtime Speedway in the Super Late Model division scoring a total of four top ten finishes.
+He ran his first stock car race at Citrus County Speedway in 2012, winning four races during the season.
+The following year, Neri won one race at Auburndale Speedway and competed in the Florida United Promoters Late Model Series.
+In 2014, he ran partial seasons at DeSoto Speedway and Showtime Speedway in the Super Late Model division, scoring a total of four top ten finishes.